NorthTown Mall (Spokane, Washington)

-NorthTown Mall is a shopping mall located in Nevada Heights, Spokane, Washington, U.S..
+NorthTown Mall is a shopping mall located in Nevada Heights, Spokane, Washington, United States.
 The shopping mall first opened in 1955 as an open-air center and has been expanded several times, with its biggest expansion occurring between 1989 and 1991.
-The mall is currently anchored by Barnes & Noble, Get Air Trampoline Park, J. C. Penney, Kohl's, Marshalls, and Regal Cinemas.
+The mall is currently anchored by Barnes & Noble, Ashley HomeStore, Get Air Trampoline Park, J. C. Penney, Kohl's, Marshalls, and Regal Cinemas.

 History

 Planning for the shopping center began in early 1950 when Joe Albertson began discussing the possibility of opening an Albertsons supermarket on the site.
 Shortly after the store's opening in 1951, Albertson and his agent, E.D.
 McCarthy began planning a shopping center, and they secured options on more land.
 McCarthy named the proposed center Northtown and quickly received interest from Woolworth and W. T. Grant about opening large stores at the center.
 After convincing Travelers Life Insurance to commit to substantial loans, H. Halvorson Inc. began construction of Northtown and it was completed in 1955.

 In June 1959, Sears confirmed plans to build a 208000 sqft department store at the shopping center.
 At the same time, Northtown officials revealed plans for a big remodel that would include a 30000 sqft expansion of the Albertsons store and 110000 sqft of new retail space.
 Sears completed its 13-acre site and opened in June 1961.